 The "Like A Rolling Stone" interactive video lets you flip between 16 channels, with both real TV stars and fake ones doing Dylan.
 Follow along with our complete channel listing here.

 A Polish pianist built the rare instrument — a combination of a piano and a viola — based on the Renaissance master's original design and played it: We have video!

 It's time for Tuesday Reviewsday our weekly new music segment.
 This week we're going to be talking about rock with Justino Aguila from Billboard Magazine and music critic Steve Hochman.

 The exhibit looks at Latinos' influence on American pop music from the 1940s to today and includes concert posters, short films, and an open dance floor with a juke box.

-Now it's time for Tuesday Reviewsday, where we talk about what's new in music.
-Joining us today is Oliver Wang from Soul-Sides.com and music supervisor Morgan Rhodes.
+It's time for Tuesday Reviewsday, our regular segment in which we talk about the best in new music.
+This week we're joined by Oliver Wang of Soul-Sides.com and music supervisor Morgan Rhodes.

 Mike Sheehan's sketchbook catches the essence of a music store that's actually about music.

 Music supervisor Randall Poster doesn't just work on movie music, he also keeps busy producing records, the latest is a tribute to Donna Summer called "Love to Love You Donna".

 Legendary music executive Clive Davis said the late Janis Joplin rewrote "the rules for what was possible and what was permissible."